openqasm/openqasm/source/language/gates.rst

 3. The **built-in gates** comprising the one-qubit gate ``U(θ, ϕ, λ)`` and the zero-qubit gate ``gphase(γ)``.
    The definitions of these gates is part of the language specification.

+The :ref:`built-in standard library of OpenQASM 3 <standard-library>` includes several gate definitions for convenience.

 The next subsections go through these cases.

 .. _gate-statement: